SalomePlatform/salome-joss/salome/paper.md

 ![An example of mesh field interpolation using MEDCOUPLIG.\label{fig:example}](./images/medcoupling.png)

+Please note for each of these  SALOME modules tutorials to get users started and user/developer documentations exist, c.f. @salomedoc.

 ## Impact and Reuse Potential

 SALOME has been widely adopted in both academic and industrial settings, contributing to research and development in various engineering disciplines.
 The following list present a non-exhaustive list of some recent solvers/platforms that have used SALOME: